idealparable/BibleQ/BibleIsAntiSlavery.md

 Quick google result for some initial context: (quote)What are the factors that led to the abolition of slavery?
 According to historians, the relatively rapid abolition of the trans-Atlantic slave trade is explained by ideological, religious, and economic change in Europe and the Americas.
 There is much debate about which factor was most important.(end quote)

+### Is/Ought Fallacy

 Again, we would need much more study to support that, but all of this is based on a basic is/ought fallacy anyways, that if it is that people who were anti-Bible contributed to abolitionism, that being anti-Bible "ought" to inherently be against abolitionism and or that in reverse, someone obeying the Bible "ought" to be pro-slavery on those grounds.

 It is indeed much more likely that Christianity created the climate in the West toward equality, within which an anti-Bible movement was forced to operate, and that of course ALL factors at the time led to abolition.

 All of this is obviously consistent with am omniscient Creator using a long chess strategy to defeat the reign of sin despite the rule against violating freewill.

 God can influence history through Christ to trap even anti-biblicists into being used by Him to advance His cause.